rusefi/rusefi_documentation/Hellen-128-Mercedes.md

 Hellen 128 was originally designed for M111 swaps into W201.
 Depending on the year some W202, R170 and other models could be driven with different amount of supporting mods:

 * Somewhere around 99 Mercedes has transitioned from just plain wires on C40 and D3 to CAN-bus starter security.
-For those later models one would have simplify starter wiring and add a start button
+For those later models one would have to simplify starter wiring and add a start button

 * And obviously your engine harness should use <a href="Images/mercedes-128.png">this ME 2.0 style of plug</a> not <a href="Images/mercedes-134.png">this 134 pin style of plug</a>.